REPLAY RATINGRanking World Cup Watchability

 The Method

 The index measures observable on-field events and asks whether those events add up to something entertaining, enjoyable, and memorable.
-Everything off the field — backstory, inter-personal drama, narrative context — carries no weight.
+Everything off the field — backstory, inter-personal drama, narrative context — carries no weight in this formula.

 Four principles